arslank-py/arslank-py.github.io/_notes/analysis/Measure/algebras.md

 ## Algebras and $\sigma$-Algebras

 We first state the definitions of two important collections of sets, algebras and $\sigma$-algebras, as well as their algebraic structures.
+These are the objects whose sizes we measure.

 <div class='definition' name='Algebras'>
 Let $X$ be an arbitrary set.
 A collection $\mathscr{A}$ of subsets of $X$ is an algebra on $X$ if